membraneframework/membrane_tutorials/react_native_webrtc/03_creating_vidochat_app.md

 This hook will run when the value of `webRTC.error` changes.

 ### Appearance

-The last but not least part of our `VideoChat` component will be to render something after the connection is ready:
+Last but not least part of our `VideoChat` component will be to render something after the connection is ready:

 ```jsx
 return (